 Figure 3: The percentage of works published in England 1789-99 with male authors, as identified by the ESTC, ECCO, HathiTrust, and the TCP.

 However, the increase in male authors is not at the expense of identifiable male authors, who also make up a stable or increasing percentage of the works — including an astonishing 22% of the TCP corpus.
 The initial number for women, of course, is extremely low: a mere 3%.
 This is far below the percentage of women found in genre-specific surveys.
 For example, During the years 1789-99, 20.2% of the new novels written in England were attributed to female names on their title pages and prefaces.
-The ESTC and ECCO have a lot of medical texts, sermons, natural histories, legal opinions, and other genres from which women are de factor excluded.
+The ESTC and ECCO have a lot of medical texts, sermons, natural histories, legal opinions, and other genres from which women are de facto[italicize?] excluded.
 HathiTrust’s slight increase in female authorship might show a collections-level bias where university libraries prefer slightly more interesting or recognizably “literary” materials like novels, poetry, and drama, all of which allowed for female authorship.
 But even if the TCP were assumed to contain exclusively novels, at 22% female authorship it would be statistically overrepresenting women.
 The TCP is the one operating based on the most recent decision-making (since even HathiTrust is constrained to the library collecting decisions of past decisions, and thus doesn’t necessarily reflect the priorities of 2000s